Sensirion/ControlCenterManual/docs/README.md

   one single file.
 - Change the temperature between Celsius and Fahrenheit degrees
 - Adjust the Plotting line thickness
+- Set your preferences regarding update notifications.
+You can choose between no notification updates, only major versions (default) or all versions.

 ![](attachments/278673337/284039407.jpg ":size=40%")